Quantum Algorithm for Simulating Molecular Vibrational Excitations: Theory

-The complexity of the best-known classical algorithms for sampling from the GBS distribution of Eq.~\eqref{Eq: lhaf} scale exponentially with the total number of photons and polynomially with the number of modes~\cite{quesada2020exact}.
-For large systems, this makes classical simulation intractable and a quantum device is needed.
+In this equation, $\text{lhaf}(\cdot)$ is a matrix function called the loop hafnian \cite{bjorklund2018faster}, $\mathcal{A}'_{\bm{m},\bm{n}}$ is a matrix determined by the covariance matrix and vector of displacements of the Gaussian state prepared by the GBS device and by the distribution of initial and final vibrational quanta $(\bm{m},\bm{n})$.
+Finally, $\mathcal{N}$ is a normalization constant.
+These quantities are defined in Appendix \ref{app:gbs_prob}.
+The complexity of the best-known classical algorithms for sampling from the probability distribution in Eq.~\eqref{Eq: GBS_Prob1} scales exponentially with the total number of photons and polynomially with the number of modes~\cite{quesada2020exact}.
+For large systems, this makes classical simulation intractable.